Data Centers in Bandar Lampung

 Natural Disaster Risk

-Bandar Lampung has a moderate overall disaster risk profile, with an INFORM Risk score of 4.5 out of 10 as of September 2025.
-The primary threats are geological and meteorological, stemming from the country's position on the Ring of Fire and in a tropical climate.
+Bandar Lampung has a Moderate disaster risk profile, with an overall INFORM Risk score of 4.5 out of 10, as of September 2025.
+The primary natural hazards are driven by the region's geographic and seismic location.